 What if the youth need medical attention?

 The youth have health insurance that will cover any medical expenses should they require an urgent or emergency visit to the doctor or hospital.
-Before a youth is accepted into the Lakota YouthStay Program, they must undergo a complete physical exam and submit a physician’s report documenting they are in good health.
+Before a youth is fully accepted into the Lakota YouthStay Program, they must undergo a complete physical exam and submit a physician’s report documenting they are in good health.

 Can I host more than one youth?

 Yes, one, two or three YouthStay participants can be placed with a host at a time.
 Some hosts decide hosting several youth people is better than one and find the hosting experience is even more rewarding.
 YouthStay participants and their parents/guardians must approve this arrangement.
 “We have found it works best to place 2 youth with hosts if there are no children in the home.”

 Why does Lakota YouthStay conduct criminal background checks?